RonanChance/Evolving-Solutions/AnAfricanElection.md

 - Huge ideological difference between the two parties.
 - Atta Mills (Presidential Candidate) and the NDC (National Democratic Congress).
 - Nana Akufo-Addo, candidate of NPP (National People's Party).
-- Jerry Rawlings (Former President 1992 - 2000)
+- Jerry Rawlings (NDC)(Former President 1992 - 2000) - Upheaval sets roots of polictical parties.
 - NDC vs. NPP
 - Fifth election since multi-party democracy was established in 1992.
 - Will be a step forward if it is successful and peaceful.